 The Fascist movement grew rapidly and in May 1921 35 Fascist deputies were elected.
 Finally at a mass rally in Naples on 24 October 1922 the Fascists demanded a march on Rome to take power by force.
 So on 28 October 1922 a force of Fascists marched on Rome (although Mussolini remained in Milan in case anything went wrong).
 At first the king planned to use the army to resist the Fascists.
 However at the last moment he changed his mind and refused to sign an order placing Italy under martial law.
 Instead he summoned Mussolini to be Prime Minister.
-Mussolini travelled from Milan and arrived in Rome to take up the post on 29 October 1922.
+Mussolini traveled from Milan and arrived in Rome to take up the post on 29 October 1922.

 Mussolini gradually strengthened his grip on Italy, although his first cabinet was made up of Fascists and members of other political parties.
 In 1923 Mussolini formed the Fascist militia as an 'auxiliary' army.
 He also gained the support of the Roman Catholic Church by making religious education compulsory in primary schools.

 In 1923 Mussolini also passed a law which stated that whichever party got most votes should get two thirds of the seats in parliament.
 In the event, in April 1924 the Fascists won 64% of the vote so the new law was hardly needed.